-We conduct extensive water quality monitoring for our Swim Guide program and our Choccolocco Creek Monitoring Project to keep tabs on the health of these waterways.
+We conduct extensive water quality monitoring for our Swim Guide program and our Citizen Science Monitoring program.

 When we discover an issue, we seek to resolve it.
 That can be anything from working with state and federal agencies to remove a dam that is eroding a citizen’s stream-bank and blocking fish migration to filing legal action against a permitted polluter who refuses to comply with their pollution permit.
 To date, we have filed legal action on thousands of violations of the Clean Water Act at sewer plants across the Coosa Valley.